zionsg/standalone-php-scripts/TextToCalendar/README.md

 ** Configuration settings for entire worksheet - this section MUST come before ** all the other sections except for comments
-*START CONFIG*
+** 'Column Width' applies only to columns containing events *START CONFIG*
- Start Time: 0900
+ Title: Text to Calendar (https://github.com/zionsg/standalone-php-scripts/tree/master/TextToCalendar) Start Time: 0900
  End Time: 2330
  Interval: 30
  Font Name: Calibri
  Font Size: 11
+ Column Width: 10
 *END CONFIG*

 ** Define constants for easy reference to colors used in font color and fill color ** Format - <Name>: <Hexadecimal RGB color code>
-** The color constants are defined by default and are shown as an example *START COLORS*
+** The color constants below are defined by default and are shown as an example *START COLORS*
  None:
  Red: FF0000